HorizenOfficial/horizen-docs/docs/2-migration/07-claiming-zen.md

 The old mainchain is a Bitcoin-like chain, where funds are locked in multiple cryptographic "boxes" called UTXO.<br/>
 To unlock funds, you will need to generate a signature of a specific message with the same private key able to "unlock" the corresponding UTXOs.<br/>
-An additional method is developed to allow a "direct" claim that doesn't need any signed message.<br/>
+Two additional method are developed to allow a "direct" claim that doesn't need any signed message.<br/>
 The claim will then be performed on-chain, by calling a method on the official Horizen migration contract.<br/>
 Here the details about the method call: